 Click on the Add button to find the mdf file that you want to attach, select the file and click OK.

 SSMS fill then show the associated files for the database as shown below.
-If this is not correct, you can use the ellipse next to each file name to select a different file.
+If this is not correct, you can use the ellipsis next to each file name to select a different file.

 When you have the correct files, click OK and you will see the screen show a green checkmark and then the screen will close.

 This is the T-SQL script for the attach database with data and log files.
 In this example we are attaching the database to a different path.

 USE [master] GO CREATE DATABASE [AdventureWorks2017] ON ( FILENAME = N'D:\AdventureWorks2017.mdf' ), ( FILENAME = N'D:\AdventureWorks2017_log.ldf' ) FOR ATTACH GO

 You don’t need a log file to attach the database.
 In this scenario, the log file will be recreated.
 If you are planning to attach the database without copying the log file, make sure you execute a CHECKPOINT on the database before detaching the database.

 The process is similar to above, but you will see the message "Transaction log file not found.
 A new empty log file will be created".
 You can then click OK and the database will be attached and a new log file will be created.

 You can use this script to attach the database without a log file.
 When this is used, a new and empty log file is created.

 USE [master] GO CREATE DATABASE [AdventureWorks2017] ON ( FILENAME = N'D:\AdventureWorks2017.mdf' ) FOR ATTACH GO